open-company/open-company-search/README.md

 You will also need to subscribe the SQS queue to the storage SNS topic.
 To do this you will need to go to the AWS console and follow these instruction:

 Go to the [AWS SQS Console](https://console.aws.amazon.com/sqs/) and select the search queue configured above.
-From the 'Queue Actions' dropdown, select 'Subscribe Queue to SNS Topic'.
+From the 'Queue Actions' drop-down, select 'Subscribe Queue to SNS Topic'.
 Select the SNS topic you've configured your Storage Service instance to publish to, and click the 'Subscribe' button.

 ## Usage